 Temperature

 As I mentioned above, poinsettias cannot tolerate cold weather.
-So when you purchase them for the holidays, make sure that you wrap each one well before transporting them out to your car in the cold.
+So when you purchase them in the winter, make sure that you wrap each one well before transporting them out to your car.

-Once you bring them home, ensure they are getting the proper temperatures.
-Poinsettia plants thrive when it’s between 60 and 80F.
-They also do best when it’s slightly cooler (10-15F) at night than it is during the day.
+Once you bring them home, keep the temperature between 60-80°F. They also do best when it’s slightly cooler (10-15°F) at night than it is during the day.

 Disease Issues

 There are a few diseases that commonly infect poinsettia plants, and can cause major problems.
-Diseases include spot anthracnose, which is a fungus that causes white lesions to form on the stems.
+Spot anthracnose is a fungus that causes white lesions to form on the stems.

 Another fungal disease that infect them is powdery mildew.
 Although not likely to kill your plant, it can negatively affect the appearance.

-The best way to prevent both spot anthracnose and powder mildew is to water at the root zone, instead of over the top of the foliage.
-Also, be sure your poinsettia is not overcrowded, and gets plenty of airflow.
+The best way to prevent both of these is to water at the root zone, instead of over the top of the foliage.
+Also, be sure they’re not overcrowded, and each one gets plenty of airflow.

 Pest Control

-For the most part, poinsettias don’t have many problems with insect pests, but they are sometimes susceptible to a few.
+For the most part, poinsettias don’t have many problems with insect pests, but they are sometimes susceptible to spider mites and whiteflies.

 Poinsettia Propagation Tips

 The easiest way to propagate poinsettias is to take cuttings from a mature plant.
-Make sure the stem cuttings are 4-5 inches long, with a few leaf nodes on them.
+Make sure they are 4-5″ long with a few leaf nodes on them.

 Remove the lower leaves, and allow them to cure until the wounds callus over.
-Then dip the cut end into rooting hormone, and place the stems into a sandy soil mix.
+Then dip the cut end into rooting hormone, and place them into a sandy soil mix.

-You could also grow poinsettias from seed, which is actually fairly easy.
-However, it will take a very long time to get a substantial plant from seeds.
+You could also grow them from seed, which is actually fairly easy.
+However, it will take a very long time to get a substantial plant.
 But it would be fun to experiment!

 Troubleshooting Poinsettia Care Problems

-The most difficult part of poinsettia care is when your plant starts to have problems, and you have no idea how to fix it.
-So below I have listed some of the most common issues you may have with yours, the likely causes, and the solutions.
+The most difficult part of poinsettia care is when your plant starts to have problems, and you have no idea what’s wrong.
+So below I’ve listed some of the most common ones, with tips for fixing them.

-- Drooping leaves – Usually caused by over or under watering, or being exposed to extreme hot or cold temperatures or drafts.
-Check the temperature of the location, and water when the top inch of soil is dry.
+Check the temperature of the location, and water only when the top inch of soil is dry.

 Poinsettia Plant Care FAQs

 In this section, I will answer some of the most frequently asked questions about poinsettia care.
-If you don’t find an answer to your question here, then please ask it in the comments below.
-I’ll be happy to answer it as soon as I can.
+If you don’t find yours here, then ask it in the comments below.

-Yes, they are tropical perennial plants that can grow for many years.
-But you’ll need to keep them indoors during the winter unless you live in a very warm climate (zone 11 or higher).
+Yes, poinsettias come back every year in their native habitat.
+But you’ll need to keep them indoors during the winter unless you live in a very warm climate (zone 10 or higher).

 Poinsettia care isn’t difficult once you know how.
-They just need a little extra TLC in order to rebloom and turn red again.
-So, after incorporating them into your holiday home decor, be sure to keep your poinsettias growing so you can enjoy them year after year.
+So, after incorporating them into your holiday decor, be sure to keep yours growing so you can enjoy it year after year.

 - How To Care For An Amaryllis